renayo/chicago-traffic-accidents-and-astronomy/README.md

 ### Scientific Context

 While our model demonstrates significant predictive accuracy, it's crucial to note that **correlation does not imply causation**.
 The astronomical features likely serve as sophisticated temporal markers rather than causal factors.
+Of course, most astrologers would not say otherwise.
 The high importance of the Ascendant and Sun longitude particularly suggests these features effectively encode:

 - Time-of-day variations in traffic patterns
 - Seasonal fluctuations in accident rates